Dear Valued Clients,

 At any time, these protocols could change.
 We will do our best to let you know ahead of time through various platforms including email, our website and Facebook page.

 When scheduling a drop off/surgery, or when scheduling a go home/discharge, we have instated a new protocol for these visits to help prevent you from waiting in your car for long periods of time.
 We will be creating actual appointment times for each of these individual drop offs, surgery drop offs and discharge appointments on our schedule.
 This policy should assist in creating more effective and time efficient check ins and pet retrievals for everyone involved by decreasing the bottleneck type flow that happens when all clients show up at one time for their drop offs.
 As for go home/discharge visits, those are also being set up for an actual appointment time on the schedule with the Technician who assisted with your pet.
 It will be scheduled as a phone consultation to go over all discharge instructions and questions you might have.
+When you call in to check in for your scheduled appointments, please listen carefully to our automated options and choose the correct option to check in your pet properly for their scheduled visit with us.

 If you are dropping off your pet for boarding, please call when you are in the parking lot.
 We will go over all information for boarding, get your instructions for your pet and then come to retrieve your pet from your car.
 Do NOT come into the building unless escorted by a veterinary assistant.
 Please do not bring cloth personal belongings for your pet.
 You may bring toys as long as they can be washed with soap and water.